miguelmartin75/yoloswag420/README.md

 # yoloswag420

-The programming language with so much #swag it eats #yolo for breakfast.

-## What it looks like

-	<3 'yolo' is equivalent to 'main' in C-like languages
-	#swag yolo

-		txt swag = stdin plz

-		<3 printing to the screen is built into the language
-		prnt "yoloswag420 is da best prog lang 5eva" plz prnt "YO azz sed " + swag plz

-		ttyl lokjks plz
-	#420
+This is the repository for the official compiler for the yoloswag420 programming language, called cmplr.

+## Repository Structure

+	/cmplr
+		The cmplr directory with all the code for cmplr, which is the official compiler of the yoloswag420 language /examples
+		Example programs written in yoloswag420
+	/LICENSE.txt
+		The license of all the code within the repository /README.md
+		A README file, which you're currently reading.

 ## Author

 - Miguel Martin - [miguel.martin.7.5@hotmail.com](mailto:miguel.martin7.5@hotmail.com)
-	- Original designer of the yoloswag420 programming language

-## About

-This programming language concept was made up for my research project, in year 12.
-I was trying to think of a programming language design that would be easy/fun to implement and wouldn't seem to take that long compared to traditonal programming languages.

-The programming language is an [esoteric](http://en.wikipedia.org/wiki/Esoteric_programming_language), statically typed and procedural programming language.

-### Inspired By

-- LOLCODE
-- Visual Basic
-- C

 ## Installation

 TODO

-## Repository Structure

-	/cmplr
-		The cmplr directory stores the code for the cmplr, which is the compiler of the yoloswag420 language /examples
-		Example programs written in yoloswag420
-	/license.txt
-		The license of all the code within the repository

 ## Manual/Tutorials
-The manual and tutorials for the language are on the [wiki].
+Tutorials for the language are on the [wiki] (or at least will be).

 [wiki]: https://github.com/miguelishawt/yoloswag/wiki